-The childminder was registered in 2002.
-She lives with her husband and child aged 12 years in Loughton, Essex.
+The childminder was registered in 2001.
+She lives with her husband and three children aged 14, 13 and 11 in South Ockendon, Essex.
 The whole of the childminder's house is used for childminding and there is a fully enclosed garden for outside play.

-The childminder is registered to care for a maximum of three children at any one time.
-She is currently minding four children under five part-time.
+The childminder is registered to care for a maximum of six children at any one time.
+She is currently minding six children under eight part time.
 The childminder takes and collects children from the local school.
+The childminder attends a number of local groups.

-The family have a pet dog.
+The family have a dog and a cat as pets.